Code-Institute-Submissions/driving-school/README.md

 ### Multiple-Choice Quiz Testing
 Tested that:
 - questions are shuffled
-- next & previous buttons funtion
+- next & previous buttons function and appear at the correct time
 - user can change their answers
 - scores are calculated and shown to users
 - answers selected are highlighted by whether they're right or wrong